madvoid/MSP430-Test/README.md

 3. Add any external ```*.c``` files to line 30, separated by spaces.

 Programs can be uploaded by running ```make upload```.
 It should not be necessary to compile before running ```make upload```.
 Cleaning can be done with ```make clean```.

+CCS projects are compiled and uploaded within CCS, and CCS should handle everything.

 # Project Descriptions #
 * **Blink** - Blinks the LEDs on and off